 Danielsmusic.org – Raising the bar for accessible design.View live site

-Daniel’s Music Foundation (DMF), a nonprofit empowering people with disabilities through music and Disability Awareness programs, has been changing lives in New York City for almost two decades.
-Since adding online programs during Covid-19 to their already popular in-person classes and events, DMF has exploded with the potential to reach people across the world.
+Daniel’s Music Foundation (DMF), a nonprofit empowering people with disabilities through music and awareness programs, has been changing lives in New York City for almost two decades.
+Since adding online programs to their already popular in-person classes and events during Covid-19, DMF has exploded with the potential to reach people across the world.
 They needed a website that could keep up, so they came to us for a new one that would not only build trust, share joy and showcase impact, but also be accessible to people of all abilities.

 Accessibility is often stigmatized as a trade-off for beautiful, award-worthy design.
 Our team set out to challenge that stigma and raise the bar of excellence in accessible design.

 Instead of approaching accessibility as a checklist of requirements referenced near the end of the project, we approached it in the same way that DMF approached the design of their lively music center: as a creative opportunity to build an enriching experience where everyone can participate in the ways that work best for them – without compromising any of the joy or impact.
 Rather than modifying an experience for a few, it’s about finding ways to translate it for everyone to equally join the fun.

 Accessibility was table stakes.
 We needed to create a rich—and inclusive—experience.
 Nothing could be inaccessible, and nothing could be less than great design.

 Translating the heart of DMF’s brand to a digital home.

 Through colorful visuals, inviting words and simplified navigation, we elevated DMF’s new digital brand to match their vibrant and welcoming in-person presence.
 We embraced playfulness without veering into silly, conveying the weight of their impact without losing their beautifully human touch.